Battle of Binakayan–Dalahican: Disposition of forces

 The Filipino Katipunan revolutionaries numbered about 100,000 men including 35,000 regulars and hastily conscripted local militia armed with short swords as well as rifles and muskets including ammunition acquired and looted from the captured municipal offices of the Guardia Civil across Cavite, and more or less 65,000 peasants and laborers armed on the spot and volunteers both civilian and medical desperately gathered from all Katipunan-controlled parts of Cavite.
 The regulars and militia were posted in the trenches while the peasant levies were positioned behind them, with the trench system being a mile and a half long stockade and dense trench networks stretching between Noveleta along Dalahican and to the Morong-Cavite provincial border in the north, cutting of and preventing overland reinforcements from Manila towards Cavite City.
 A "conservative" estimate by a contemporary Spanish priest based in Manila during the same era counted roughly 105,000 men under arms were present in the field.

-On November 8, Blanco commissioned Colonel José Marina to command the attack on Binakayan front in Cavite Viejo.
-The column assigned to Marina includes nearly 20,000 men, including more than 9,000 Spaniards: 1,600 marine infantry, two companies from 73rd Native Regiment, a company of artillery, 60 military engineers from the 6th Company of Engineers, two naval warships, and four gunboats.
-The 73rd Native Regiment includes Filipino native auxiliaries, but more than 10,000 native mercenaries, loyalists and volunteers were also assigned to the attack on Binakayan.
-Forts in Cavite City were opened to fire on approaching revolutionaries, while warships Castilla, Reina Cristina, and gunboats Bulusan, Leyte, Villalobos and Cebu destroyed stockades in Noveleta and Cavite el Viejo.
+On November 8, Blanco commissioned Colonel José Marina to command the attack on the Binakayan front in Cavite Viejo.
+The column assigned to Marina included nearly 20,000 men, among them more than 9,000 Spaniards: 1,600 marine infantry, two companies from the 73rd Native Regiment, a company of artillery, 60 military engineers from the 6th Company of Engineers, two naval warships, and four gunboats.
+The 73rd Native Regiment included Filipino native auxiliaries, but more than 10,000 native mercenaries, loyalists and volunteers were also assigned to the attack on Binakayan.
+Forts in Cavite City opened fire on approaching revolutionaries, as the warships Castilla, Reina Cristina, and the gunboats Bulusan, Leyte, Villalobos and Cebu destroyed stockades in Noveleta and Cavite el Viejo.

 Battle

 Emilio Aguinaldo, the chief commander of the revolutionary forces at Binakayan.

 Santiago Alvarez, the chief commander of the revolutionary forces at Dalahican.

 The first attack on November 8 coincided with Cavite City's week-long fiesta celebrating its patron saint, Our Lady of Solitude of Porta Vaga.
 Despite the wails of revolution, pilgrims of the Virgin flocked the city, with revolutionists cooperating and attending all of the festivities and celebrations.
 The sound of cannonballs hitting the shores of Cavite was only taken by local townsfolk as the enemy's contribution to the fiesta.
 By nightfall, Spanish firings intensified, but the rebels took no action, to honor the Virgin of Solitude.

-Meanwhile, Emilio Aguinaldo, the leader of the council defending Binakayan, was at the boundary of Laguna and Batangas with a few aides and few militiamen, thinking that the enemies would approach there.
-However, when he heard the news that Spanish forces are building up in Binakayan in November 8 daylight, he and his men altogether hurried back to defend the stockades, and arrived on the evening of November 8 at Cavite el Viejo.
-From there, he hurried to the village of Binakayan to supervise its defense, while Alvarez already stationed in Noveleta was to defend the village of Dalahican.
+Meanwhile, Emilio Aguinaldo, the leader of the council defending Binakayan, was at the boundary of Laguna and Batangas with a few aides and militiamen, thinking that the enemy would approach there.
+However, when he heard news that Spanish forces were building up in Binakayan by the morning of November 8, he and his men hurried back to defend the stockades and arrived at evening of the same day at Cavite el Viejo.
+From there, he hurried to the village of Binakayan to supervise its defense while Alvarez, already stationed in Noveleta, was to defend the village of Dalahican.